sznpok/easy_localization_demo/README.md

 2. If you have many localization keys and are confused, key generation will help you.
-The code editor will automatically prompt keys. goto terminal and paste it. flutter pub run easy_localization:generate -S ./resources/lang  -f keys -o locale_keys.g.dar
+The code editor will automatically prompt keys. goto terminal and paste it. flutter pub run easy_localization:generate -S ./resources/lang  -f keys -o locale_keys.g.dart